c3ho/CodingCamp/README.md

 For this coding camp we will be using Glitch, found [here](https://glitch.com/)

-To get started, click on `New Project`, a dropdown will appear then click on `hello-express'.
+To get started, click on `New Project`, a dropdown will appear then click on `hello-express`.

 To run any of the code we write into our files, they have to end with `.js`.
 Usually we name files that describes whatever we're doing in the file.
 If I'm writing code to make a program say Hi, I might